naninanides/final-task-batch15/05.Monitoring/README.md

 ## Monitoring Resource for Appserver, Gateway, and CICD

-1. ini adalah metrics dari ketiga server
+1. These are the metrics from the three servers.

 ![Screen Shot 2023-03-01 at 15 42 08](https://user-images.githubusercontent.com/68781074/222344176-4c790200-b77c-4354-9971-628186c23d5e.png)